efdourado/fs-echo/README.md

 **Roadmap**

-Here is a roadmap of features planned for future versions of Echo:
+Here is a roadmap of features planned for future versions of Memphis:

 - **Search**: Implement a search to find songs and artists, including contextual search (e.g., search by lyrics within a specific playlist);
 - **Filtering & Recommendations**: Introduce filters and a recommendation system based on play counts and user activity.